bassy1992/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that display Display the first 10 lines of /etc/passwad a sript that displays the third line of the file iacta a script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
+a script that display Display the first 10 lines of /etc/passwad a sript that displays the third line of the file iacta a script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line a script that writes into the file ls_cwd_content